How to Set and Achieve Personal Goals

 3. Hyperfixation Scheduling: Leverage periods of intense focus by scheduling important tasks during these natural bursts of energy.

-4. 10-Minute Rule: Commit to working on a task for just 10 minutes.
+4. 10-Minute Rule (or 5-Minute Rule if you still struggle to start): Commit to working on a task for just 5 or 10 minutes.
 This small time frame can help overcome procrastination and inertia.

 5. External Brain: Offload your thoughts, ideas, and to-do lists into a notebook or app to avoid mental clutter and stay organized.
 I personally like Notion, among others and can help you create your external brain in a way that works for you.